menkari/MicroCampaign/README.md

 then run the project!
 You should get a screen which prompts you to log in using Facebook.
 Once logged in, the user's name and email address will be added to the DynamoDB table.

-Subsequent page loads will display the new user's details in the list along with their emali and profile picture.
+Subsequent page loads will display the new user's details and a list of all the stored names and emails in the dynamodb table.

 ## Notes

-Make sure you have relevant terms and conditions for storing things like email and ensure that private fields are secured stored.
+Make sure you have relevant terms and conditions for storing things like email and ensure that private fields are secured stored and not publicly available.

 ## License